19 May 2026

 Using your existing customer or contact database is one of the easiest ways to self-recruit people already familiar with your brand or product.

-• Pros: It’s cost-effective, and your contacts may be more motivated to participate.
+• Pros: Cost-effective, and your contacts may be more motivated to participate.

 • Example: An ecommerce site sending a survey to customers to gather feedback on their shopping experience.